 Governors (BOG) Fee Waiver, Method A or B.

 Have full-time enrollment (12+

-units) in a program leading towards a career/technical certificate,
+units) at the time of application in a program leading towards a career/technical certificate,

 associate degree or transfer to a four-year institution.